Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 *   threshold: Optional.
 Threshold is used to decide if the Neural Net's result is a valid one, by comparing the resulting confidence of the recognition against the threshold value.
 A high threshold will lead to fewer results, all with a higher confidence.
 A low threshold will lead to more results, some of which having a lower confidence.
 Threshold defaults to 0.5 if not specified, or if invalid.
 There are two ways to specify this value:
     1. The value can be a number between 0 and 1 (i.e. 0.4, or 0.2, etc...)
     2. The value can be a number between 0 and 100 (i.e. 40, or 20, etc...)
-*   anchors: Optional, but encouraged if a different model is used.
-This value is closely tied to the model (as specified in the `neuralNet.pbFile` and `neuralNet.labelFile` configuration parameters).
-The `anchors` are constructed from the training data, specifying the most likely rectangles that contain objects.
-These are, in turn, used to define the bounding boxes for objects discovered.
-If not specified, the default value will be used.
-The default value corresponds to the correct `anchors` value for the model that is used in the build.
-If you use a different model, you are encouraged to supply the appropriate `anchor` values.
-    * (A future release will support (and encourage) supplying the `.meta` file instead of the `labelFile`.
-The `.meta` file will contain both the labels and the `anchors` value, as well as other data.)
-    * Note that the anchors value for a particular model can be found in model's `.meta` file.
 *   saveImage: Optional.
 The value can be one of the following three options:
     1.  "local"     - This will save images to the disk (outputDir must be specified in order for this to work).
     2.  "vantiq"    - This will save images as documents in VANTIQ.
 No images will be saved locally even if outputDir is specified.